ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

 Hooks :

-`ChatPortraitPreStyling` is called before the interaction with the chat is executed.
-When any of executed hooks return `false` the interaction is aborted with the default one.
+`ChatPortraitEnabled` is called before the interaction with the chat is executed.
+When any of executed hooks return `false` the interaction is aborted with the default one of foundry.

 `ChatPortraitReplaceData` is called like a replacement to the standard chat portrait recovery image, so any system or GM can use a customized version for a specific module.